polkadot-developers/polkadot-docs/polkadot-protocol/glossary.md

 On-demand coretime refers to coretime acquired through bidding in near real-time for the validation of a single parachain block on one of the cores reserved specifically for on-demand orders.
 They are available as an on-demand coretime pool.
 Set of cores that are available on-demand.
 Cores reserved through bulk coretime could also be made available in the on-demand coretime pool, in parts or in entirety.

 Bulk coretime is a fixed duration of continuous coretime represented by an NFT that can be split, shared, or resold.
-It is managed by the Broker pallet.
+It is managed by the [Broker pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_broker/index.html){target=\_blank}.

 ## Development Phrase